Mera Saaya: Plot

 Thakur Rakesh Singh, an affluent descendant of the royalty, is a lawyer and happily married to Geeta for three years.
 He goes to London for higher studies and after one year receives the news of his wife's illness.
 He immediately comes back only to witness his wife's death in his hands.
 He builds a small memorial in her memory in his mansion.
 He deeply mourns her by always sitting at that memorial and listening to recorded songs sung by Geeta.

-While things are like this, one day a police inspector Daljit comes to meet him.
-He explains to him about the bandit they caught on the other day, Raina who claims to be the wife of Rakesh.
-Rakesh meets her and gets shocked as she looks exactly like Geeta.
-But he rejects that she was his wife as he saw his wife dying and buried her with his own hands.
-But that woman claims that she was indeed Geeta and tells him about intimate moments they shared.
-Rakesh gets surprised but suspects some mischief.
+Meanwhile, a police inspector, Daljit, comes to meet him and tells him about a bandit they caught the other day, Raina, who claims to be the wife of Rakesh.
+Rakesh meets her and is shocked as she looks exactly like Geeta.
+He refutes that she was his wife as he saw his wife dying and cremated her with his own hands.
+However, the woman claims that she is indeed Geeta and tells him about intimate moments they shared.
+Rakesh is surprised but suspects some mischief on her part.

-The case proceeds in the court and Rakesh starts to cross-examine that woman.
+The case proceeds in the court and Rakesh starts to cross-examine her.
 She answers every question correctly and claims that she was kidnapped by someone two to three days before her arrest.
-When Rakesh asks why she has no mangala sutra on her, which was a compulsory ornament for married Hindu women, she tells him that she removed it before going out on that day.
-He wouldn't believe that, as Geeta would consider mangala sutra very sacred and wouldn't have removed it.
+When Rakesh asks why she has no mangala sutra on her, which is a traditional cultural ornament for married Hindu women, she tells him that she removed it before going out on that day.
+He does not believe her, as Geeta considered the mangala sutra very sacred and wouldn't have removed it.